Huraqan/RagForFree/README.md

 This project is licensed under the MIT License.
 Include LICENCE file and do whatever else you please 😘

 ## Acknowledgements
+- OpenAI for providing a python LLM API.
 - LM Studio for providing the local model server.
 - PyPDF for PDF text extraction.